Our Little Secret (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Emily Zemler of the Observer stated that the film "doesn't quite give [Lohan] her due" as Harding is a "solid romantic leading man" and the story would have "benefited from more of their history" and that their "big secret depletes the story of tension, especially since other characters are keeping actual, somewhat revelatory secrets."
 Benjamin Lee of The Guardian compared the film to Meet the Parents and Four Christmases, calling it a "perfectly adequate Christmas comedy that could do with a boost."
 Varietys Owen Gleiberman wrote: "You watch Our Little Secret, seeing through the paper-thin contrivances, tittering at the imbecilities, and somehow that all becomes part of the experience.
 It's mainstream fodder as downgraded camp.
 It’s pablum so numbing it makes you feel good."
 Writing for RogerEbert.com, Marya E. Gates describes Lohan as a "sharp screwball comedienne" who "crafts an easy chemistry with Harding," also praising Chenoweth as a "fantastic [...] bless-your-heart Southern Queen Bee," concluding that the film makes the case that "if studios would back these kinds of mid-budget films for theatrical release, maybe we'd have movie stars again."
 Randy Myers of The Mercury News called the film "one of the better holiday confections to drop down the chimney this year."
 Writing for Newsday, Robert Levin said: "The career resurgence of Lohan remains a good thing.
 Her talent's intact.
 She does whatever she can with Avery.
 It's not her fault, at least when it comes to her acting.
 She needs better projects, as soon as possible," assessing, "As an executive producer though, Lohan might bear some responsibility.
 It is, after all, hard to imagine a more uninspired movie."